 *Best thing that has EVER happened to me because of blogging.

 Since getting back from my mental few weeks of travel I’ve been determined to enjoy the UK as much as possible.
-I’ve been darting back and forth between Portsmouth (where I live) and Dorset (where my family are).
+I’ve been darting back and forth between Portsmouth (where I live) and Dorset (where my family are), taking my new inflatable paddleboard up and down the coast.
 I was thrilled to partner with a local arts company on the Dorset Moon project – covering something really awesome that was happening in my home county.

 Last week I was in County Durham, discovering another brand new part of the UK.
 Durham was lovely.
 I especially loved driving around the Durham Dales, following looping country roads up and down hills covered in scrub-grass and wind-twisted trees.
 My rental car was an exact match for Sirius, my black Vauxhall Corsa, so I nicknamed it Regulus which gave me endless enjoyment.
 The blog post about Durham is currently half-finished and coming soon – part of my neglected to-do list – but I’m looking forward to sharing exactly why I loved that glorious region soon.